What Causes Texas Sage to Bloom?

 When rainfall and humidity show up, so does a bounty of purple.
 You may have noticed a bevy of Texas sage blooms around town for off and on a few times this summer, in conjunction with some unexpected summer rains.

-What makes them bloom?
+What makes Texas Sage bloom?

-Texas sage are one of the prettiest and toughest of Texas native shrubs.
 Plants are mostly evergreen and produce stunning silver foliage that perfectly complements the lavender to purple blooms.
 There are a number of varieties to choose from, most growing to an average of 5-feet tall and wide.
 If you need something smaller, keep your eyes peeled for dwarf varieties such as ‘Thunder Cloud’.
 If you want something a bit more expansive and impressive seek out ‘Rio Bravo’.
 It grows 5 to 6-feet tall and wide and is a heavy bloomer.

 Texas Sage thrives in full sun and well-drained alkaline soil.
 They will tolerate a bit of shade, but too much shade will result in leggy plants that don’t bloom heavily.
 Supplemental water in summer will help plants grow faster and bloom more, but over-watering or poor drainage will kill Texas sage quickly.